 Either way, the goal for this step is to take all those big important places and flesh them out.
 Tell me how big the city is or if people live in this desert oasis.
 Imagine the day of describing this to your players and work your way from there.
 Imagine what they’ll know wand what they’ll need to dig for.
 Find out what makes your places and people tick.
 Then just do that a lot, for everything.
 It’s a lot of work but if you do it now, it makes for easier, smooth gameplay later.

 In the next article, I’ll show you how to finalize your campaign world!
 Until then just keep spiderwebbing your ideas, connecting cities and people.
-Don’t make this too convoluted yet but knowing where your going is the first step of reaching your destination.
+Don’t make this too convoluted yet but knowing where you are going is the first step to reaching your destination.

 If you enjoyed this, you should check out my new one-shot, out now for free here: